hekonsek/ansible-tinc-mesh/README.md

 - SSH keys are generated on each machines and propagated to all the other machines
 - Tinc systemd service is installed and enabled

+Kudos for [https://github.com/thisismitch](@thisismitch) for creating [https://github.com/thisismitch/ansible-tinc]
+which was an inspiration for creating this role.

 ## Compatibility

 This playbook has been tested against Fedora 28.